 In addition, Mr. Patterson represents political subdivisions with respect to numerous public law issues, including compliance reviews, elections, the Open Meetings Act and the Public Information Act.

-Denise Castillo-Rhodes is Executive Vice President and Chief Financial Officer of Texas Medical Center.
-In 2004, Denise Castillo-Rhodes became Texas Medical Center’s chief financial officer with oversight and leadership of accounting, finance, budgeting, risk management, investments, debt financing and tax compliance.
-Additionally, as a member of the executive leadership team, she’s involved in the formation of the long-term strategic initiatives and planning, which includes the development of the collaborative bio-life science ecosystem.
+Denise Castillo-Rhodes was first appointed to the Board in April 2017 as a City Council Appointee.
+She serves on the Disability and Investment Committees.
+Ms. Castillo-Rhodes is Executive Vice President and Chief Financial Officer of Texas Medical Center, with oversight and leadership of accounting, finance, budgeting, risk management, investments, debt financing and tax compliance.
+Additionally, as a member of the executive leadership team, she is involved in the formation of the long-term strategic initiatives and planning, which includes the development of the collaborative bio-life science ecosystem.